Jacques Cartier: Second voyage (1535–1536)

 This Spanish chart of the Saint Lawrence River, from c.
 1541, contains a legend in front of the "isla de Orliens" that says: "Here many French died of hunger"; possibly alluding to Cartier's second settlement in 1535–1536.

 From mid-November 1535 to mid-April 1536, the French fleet lay frozen solid at the mouth of the St. Charles River, under the Rock of Quebec.
 Ice was over a fathom (1.8 m) thick on the river, with snow four feet (1.2 m) deep ashore.
 To add to the misery, scurvy broke out – first among the Iroquoians, and then among the French.
 Cartier estimated the number of dead Iroquoians at 50.
 On a visit by Domagaya to the French fort, Cartier inquired and learned from him that a concoction made from a tree known as annedda, probably Spruce beer, or arbor vitae, would cure scurvy.
 This remedy likely saved the expedition from destruction, allowing 85 Frenchmen to survive the winter.
 In his journal, Cartier states that by mid-February, "out of 110 that we were, not ten were well enough to help the others, a pitiful thing to see".
 The Frenchmen used up the bark of an entire tree in a week on the cure, and the dramatic results prompted Cartier to proclaim it a Godsend, and a miracle.

 Ready to return to France in early May 1536, Cartier decided to kidnap Chief Donnacona and take him to France, so that he might personally tell the tale of a country further north, called the "Kingdom of Saguenay", said to be full of gold, rubies and other treasures.
-After an arduous trip down the St. Lawrence and a three-week Atlantic crossing, Cartier and his men arrived in Saint-Malo on July 15, 1536, concluding the second, 14-month voyage, which was to be Cartier's most profitable.
+After sailing down the St. Lawrence and crossing the Atlantic, Cartier and his men reached Saint-Malo on 16 July 1536, bringing the second voyage to an end.